LogtalkDotOrg/logtalk.org/_pages/releasing.md

 $ sudo pip install --upgrade sphinx_rtd_theme
 ```

-It's also necessary to patch the Pygments installation with the latest version of syntax highlighting support files from the `coding/pygments` directory.
+It may also be necessary to patch the Pygments installation with the latest version of syntax highlighting support files from the `coding/pygments` directory.

-Before running the scripts, the version data in the `conf.py` files must be updated.
+Before running the documentation scripts, the version data in the `manuals/sources/conf.py` and `docs/sources/_conf.py` files must be updated.

 ## Docker stable image